Updated 2/25/26

 Arrow Financial Corporation (AROW) is a regional bank headquartered in upstate New York, operating through Glens Falls National Bank and Saratoga National Bank.
 It offers a full range of traditional banking services to both individual and business customers across its local markets.
-The company has established a reputation for conservative management, steady financials, and a reliable dividend track record.
-Backed by a leadership team with deep institutional knowledge and a well-rounded board, Arrow maintains a disciplined approach to lending and capital allocation.
-With a forward dividend yield above 4.6%, a payout ratio just over 60%, and a strong liquidity position, AROW has positioned itself as a consistent performer.
-While recent earnings have seen some pressure, including a 42% drop in net income year-over-year, the company remains financially stable.
-Analysts maintain a consensus price target of $30, and the stock trades near book value, offering potential value in today’s market.
+The company has built a reputation for conservative management, steady financials, and a reliable dividend track record that has continued to inch higher quarter after quarter.
+Backed by a leadership team with deep institutional knowledge, Arrow maintains a disciplined approach to lending and capital allocation.
+With a dividend yield of 3.39%, a payout ratio of just over 43%, and a stock price that has climbed sharply over the past year, AROW has delivered meaningful total return for income-focused investors.
+Earnings have recovered substantially, with EPS now sitting at $2.65 and net income near $44 million.
+The one analyst covering the stock carries a price target of $34.50, essentially in line with where shares are trading today at $34.43.

 Key Dividend Metrics